Schedule Change Request Process

 English 7 is a course that emphasizes literary analysis and writing.
 The content of the course focuses upon the study of various classical titles whose plots revolve around the time period of 1600-1850.
 The integration of novels relevant to seventh grade historical studies will further enhance analytic and critical thinking skills as connections are made to themes evident throughout past and present history.
 The course involves “close reading” of literature, grammar work, vocabulary building, extensive weekly reading assignments, and formal essay writing.
 This course will develop essential literary conventions including plot analysis, character development, and evaluation of major literary themes.
 This course will also develop foundations for essential writing conventions including MLA formatting, organization, and style.

 English 8 is a course that emphasizes literary analysis and both expository and persuasive writing.
-The content of the course focuses upon the study of various classical titles whose plots revolve around the time period of 1850-Modern Day.
-The integration of novels relevant to the eighth grade historical studies will further enhance the analytic and critical thinking skills as connection are made to themes evident throughout past and present history.
-The course involves “close reading” of literature, grammar, extensive weekly reading assignments, and formal expository and persuasive essays.
+The content of the course focuses on various classical titles whose plots revolve around the time period of the mid-19th century (1800s)-Modern Day.
+The integration of novels relevant to the eighth grade historical studies will further enhance the analytic and critical thinking skills as connections are made to themes evident throughout past and present history.
+The course involves vocabulary building, extensive weekly reading assignments, and formal expository and persuasive essays.
 This course will develop essential literary conventions including plot analysis, character development, and evaluation of major literary themes.
-This course will also develop essential writing conventions including MLA formatting, organization, and style.
+English 8 will also develop essential writing conventions including MLA formatting, organization, and writing style.

 Classical Literature is a course that emphasizes literary analysis and narrative, persuasive, and comparative writing.
 This course is an introduction to higher-level English with an emphasis on Ancient Greek and Roman literature which coincides with the timeline of the Western Civilization I course.
 The course focuses on Classical literary works that highlight various themes, structural elements, and cultural references.
 Students will utilize the Classic texts and historical timeline to obtain a better understanding of underlying literary truths.